 Your pets should always have a godmother or godfather.
 So find someone whom you trust to care for your pets after you’ve passed or who will commit themselves to finding a suitable home for all of your companion animals after you pass.
 None of us wants our beloved cats (dogs, birds, turtles etc.) to end up alone and afraid in a high-kill shelter.
 Nobody wants that to happen to any animal, but sadly it does–all too often.

-If you want to take it further…
+If you want to take it further:

-38 states have pet trusts statutes, and if you are in one of these states you can create a pet trust for the care of your pet.
+38 states have pet trusts statutes, and if you’re in one of these states, you can create a pet trust for the care of your pet.
 The pet trust can be part of the will or in a separate trust document.
-If your state is one of the few that does not have a pet trust statute, you can still have a good plan for your pet.
-For example, you could still leave some funds directly to the person who will be caring for your pet or pets after you pass in your will as a bequest.
+If your state is one that doesn’t have a pet trust statute, you can still have a good plan for your pet.
+For example, you could leave funds directly to the person who will care for your pet or pets after you pass in your will as a bequest.

 Lawyers aren’t always expensive.
 You need to find the right person to help you create the proper, legal and binding documents, to ensure your pets safety and well-being after you pass.